-EU arms firms trying to flout Belarus and Russia ban
+[Investigation] EU arms firms trying to flout Belarus and Russia ban

 Moldova's foreign ministry confirmed one of the cases to EUobserver, saying: "The [Moldovan] government ... stopped an attempt to export civilian ammunitions to Belarus".

 "They were confiscated and are currently being kept on the territory of the Republic of Moldova.
-The judiciary ... has opened an investigation into the case followed by several searches last week," it said on Tuesday (5 October).
+The judiciary ... has opened an investigation into the case, followed by several searches last week," it said on Tuesday (5 October).

 "The ammunitions were imported from Hungary, but originally produced in Finland and Switzerland," Moldova added, widening the list of potential EU culprits.